Amazon Rainforest, Brazil/Peru/Ecuador

 The impact of tourism in the Amazon is multifaceted.
 Of course, it brings economic benefits to local communities and encourages the adoption of green technologies, but it also risks exhausting the area if it’s improperly managed.

-Challenges Facing the Amazon and Conservation Efforts
+Challenges Facing Amazon and Conservation Efforts

 Conclusion